The Man Who Planted Trees

-The Man Who Planted Trees (French title: L'homme qui plantait des arbres) is a short story published in 1953 by French author Jean Giono.
-An allegorical tale, it tells the story of one shepherd's long and successful single-handed effort to re-forest a desolate valley in the foothills of the Alps in Provence throughout the first half of the 20th century.
-It was written in French, but first published in English.
+The Man Who Planted Trees (French title: L'homme qui plantait des arbres), also known as The Story of Elzéard Bouffier, is an allegorical tale by French author Jean Giono, published in 1953.

+It tells the story of one shepherd's long and successful singlehanded effort to re-forest a desolate valley in the foothills of the Alps, near Provence, throughout the first half of the 20th century.

+It was written in French, and first published in English.

+The story has become known worldwide and is seen as an inspiration for ecological regeneration brought about by man.

+In 1988, Frédéric Back won an Academy Award for the animated short film The Man Who Planted Trees (L'homme qui plantait des arbres).
+The film was published in two versions, French and English, and narrated respectively by actors Philippe Noiret and Christopher Plummer.